Feb 10 – 13, 2025

 ORGANIZERS

-Misako Tatsuuma (RIKEN), Akimasa Kataoka (NAOJ), Yuhito Shibaike (NAOJ), Tomomi Omura (Osaka Sangyo Univ.), Ryosuke Tominaga (Tokyo Institute of Technology), Kiyoaki Doi (NAOJ), Naoya Kitade (NAOJ)
+Misako Tatsuuma (RIKEN iTHEMS), Akimasa Kataoka (NAOJ), Yuhito Shibaike (NAOJ), Tomomi Omura (Osaka Sangyo Univ.), Ryosuke Tominaga (Institute of Science Tokyo), Kiyoaki Doi (MIPA), Naoya Kitade (NAOJ)

 SPONSORSHIP